(WAR against JAPAN, 1942-45 – continued)

 In December 1943, Prime Minister Tojo promoted spirit in a speech to students by describing combat as a fight of the spirit of one side against the spirit of the other side.
 He said that guns were only advanced technology but that one could fight without them.

 The government forbade the showing of American and British films.
-German and French films were allowed, but, to preserve the wartime spirit, love scenes in these movies were cut – making love appearing to be an indulgence opposite to the spirit needed in the making of war.
+German and French films were allowed, but, to preserve the wartime spirit, love scenes in these movies were cut – love-making an indulgence opposite the spirit needed in war-making.
 Also censored were some Japanese songs with lyrics that were close to suggestive.
 The government forbade "enemy music," including jazz.
 But some big city tea and coffee shops continued to play some jazz after they discovered that the police could not distinguish between it and classical music.
-Then in 1944 the government banned baseball, and electric guitars, the banjo and ukulele.
+Then in 1944 the government banned baseball, electric guitars, the banjo and ukulele.

 Textbooks and newspapers vilified the enemy.
-Newspapers described Americans as depraved, degenerate, corrupt and inhumane.
+Newspapers continued the description of Americans as depraved, degenerate, corrupt, and Americans were now described also as inhumane.
 School posters read, "Kill the American devils!"
 Students simulated bayonet charges against images of Roosevelt and Churchill.

-The contempt that certain Japanese felt for their enemies helped them commit atrocities and mistreat their prisoners of war.
-The Japanese, however, were still tolerant of the Jewish refugees they had accepted years before – refugees that made up the one orchestra that played classical music in Japan, whose concerts German officers in Japan attended.
-Japan was flooded with anti-Semitic literature, which had some influence on attitude toward the Jews, but, during the war, expressions of hostility to the Jewish center in Japan came in the form of only one hostile telephone call.
+But the Japanese were still tolerant of the Jewish refugees they had accepted years before – refugees that made up the one orchestra that played classical music in Japan, whose concerts German officers in Japan attended.
+Japan was flooded with anti-Semitic literature, which had some influence on Japanese opinion.
+But during the war a Jewish center in Japan received only one hostile telephone call.